-Researcher in Clinical Psychology and Health Care Sciences, with a focus on informal caregiving and family mental health at the Department of Women's and Children's Health.
-Joanne is a member of the U-CARE research group and an expert in e-mental health, clinical psychology, and feasibility and pilot studies.
-Her main area of research focus is in the field of family mental health, including informal caregivers, parents of children with cancer, and women with postnatal Depression.
+Assistant Senior Lecturer Health Care Sciences, with a focus on informal caregiving and family mental health at the Department of Women's and Children's Health.
+Joanne is a member of the Healthcare Sciences and e-Health research group and an expert in e-mental health, clinical psychology, and feasibility and pilot studies.
+Her main research focus is family mental health, including informal caregivers, parents of children with cancer, and women with postnatal depression.

 Key Research Projects